euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron2.md

 <a href="images\02-voron\Trident_TopMountXRay2.png" data-lity>
 <img src="images\02-voron\Trident_TopMountXRay2.png" style="height:250px; border:2px solid CornflowerBlue"></a>
 </div>

-## Gantry Dock & Mount
+### Gantry Mount 90 Degree Probe
-This mount attaches to the rear extrusion of the gantry, attaches with longer screws, M5x16, in the native holes of the left side motor bracket.
-Requires the use of the Omron90 mount.
-Lateral adjustment bu the thru-bolt on the bottom, M5x16.
-Fine vertical adjustment via the slotted holes in the Omron mount.
-Currently untested and unproven to our knowledge- please contact us if difficulties are encountered.
+This dock is orientated in the Y direction and attaches to the rear extrusion of the gantry, in the native holes of the left side motor bracket.
+Requires the use of the Omron90 degree mount.
+Attaches with longer screws, M5x20.
+Lateral Y adjustment via the thru-bolt on the bottom, M5x16.
+Fine vertical adjustment via the slotted holes in the Omron90 mount, or with shims between the Y adjuster.

 This configuration should be compatible with the other detachable probe macros for Voron.

 <div style="width:100%;text-align:center;">
 <a href="images\02-voron\Voron2.4_XRailMount2.png" data-lity>